 Giving to a charitable organization has two benefits.
 First, it helps that group provide services to needy individuals.
 Second, it can provide a nice deduction from your taxable income.
 Like everything else associated with income taxes, the Internal Revenue Service has strict rules on charitable deductions.
-You have to itemize deductions on a Form 1040, Schedule A, tax deductible donations must be to a qualified nonprofit organization and you need proof.
+You have to itemize deductions on a Form 1040, Schedule A, tax deductible donations must be to a qualified nonprofit organization and most of the time you need proof.